openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-2/01-base-multi-layer-images.md

 ``docker history rhel7-change``{{execute}}

 Now run the "dockviz" command.
 What does this command show you?
 What's the parent image of the rhel7-change image?
-It is important to build on a trusted base image from a trusted source (aka have provenance or maintain chain of custody).

 ``docker run --rm --privileged -v /var/run/docker.sock:/var/run/docker.sock nate/dockviz images -t``{{execute}}

+Notice that with the dockviz command we can trace back to the rhel7 base image.
+Remember, it is important to build on a trusted base image from a trusted source (aka have provenance or maintain chain of custody).